-On June 8, 2020, we entered into a second amendment to the 2017 Credit Agreement (the "2020 Amendment").
-Pursuant to the 2020 Amendment, we were permitted to effect the previously announced Spin-Off of our Cyber Intelligence Solutions business within the parameters set forth in the 2017 Credit Agreement, as amended, and our Notes will not be deemed to be outstanding if such Notes are cash collateralized in accordance with the 2017 Credit Agreement, as amended, for purposes of the determination of the maturity dates of the 2017 Term Loan and the 2017 Revolving Credit Facility discussed above.
-On February 26, 2021, we deposited approximately \$390 million of cash, representing the full principal amount of the Notes then outstanding as well as the final interest payment on the Notes due at maturity, into an escrow account in satisfaction of the cash collateralization provisions of the 2020 Amendment.
-Accordingly, the maturity dates of the term loan and revolving credit facility will not be accelerated to March 1, 2021 as a result of any Convertible Notes remaining outstanding on or after that date.
-Refer to Note 19, "Subsequent Events" to our consolidated financial statements included under Part II, Item 8 of this report for more information regarding the cash collateralization of our Notes.
+The maturity dates of the 2017 Term Loan and 2017 Revolving Credit Facility would have been accelerated to March 1, 2021 if on such date any 2014 Notes remained outstanding, unless such outstanding 2014 Notes were cash collateralized pursuant to a second amendment to the 2017 Credit Agreement (the "2020 Amendment"), entered into on June 8, 2020.
+Pursuant to the 2020 Amendment, we were permitted to effect the Spin-Off of our Cyber Intelligence Solutions business within the parameters set forth in the 2017 Credit Agreement, as amended, and our 2014 Notes would not be deemed to be outstanding for purposes of the determination of the maturity dates of the 2017 Term Loan and the 2017 Revolving Credit Facility discussed above if such 2014 Notes were cash collateralized in accordance with the 2017 Credit Agreement.
+On February 26, 2021, as noted above, we cash collateralized the 2014 Notes in satisfaction of the cash collateralization provisions of the 2020 Amendment.
+Accordingly, the maturity dates of the 2017 Term Loan and 2017 Revolving Credit Facility were not accelerated to March 1, 2021.
+In connection with, the maturity of the 2014 Notes, we used the escrowed cash to settle the principal amount, including the final interest payment, and the incremental conversion value of \$57.7 million was settled with approximately 1,250,000 shares of our common stock.